 From sauces that bubbled over to drips of gooey cheese now burnt, your oven is a canvas for spills and splatters of all kinds.
-And when it comes to cleaning it, chances are you're, well, not.
-But tackling this appliance doesn't have to be a heavy lift, nor do you need to spend extra money on special cleaning products.
+And when it comes to cleaning it, chances are you're not.
+But tackling this appliance doesn't have to be a heavy lift, and you don't need to spend extra money on special cleaning products, either.
 In fact, all you need to make your oven sparkle again are two pantry staples, likely already in your kitchen: baking soda and vinegar.

 As for how often you should really be cleaning your oven, Poepping recommends every few weeks, though this will vary depending on how often you use your oven.
 And while the self-cleaning function can be a great "quick-fix" cleaning alternative, she notes, "You should still aim to deep clean your oven regularly!
 Think of it as less of a chore, and more of a preservation of your appliance.
 You likely spent a lot of money on your oven, why shouldn't it be well-taken care of?"